February Family Newsletter

 Dear Grade 5 Families,

 Thank you to those that came to our Senior Parent Townhall in December.
 A letter was shared with you regarding the Senior Dues and what was included in the Senior Dues.
 Please note the change in the date of the Senior Prom and Senior Graduation dates and added information.
+Please note the change in the Graduation date.
+The graduation will now be on Monday, June 22nd.
 All senior dues are due by FEBRUARY 27TH and are nonrefundable.
 Only CASH or MONEY ORDERS will be accepted as payment.
 Money orders are to be made payable to PS 354Q.

 Please have your child give the money to their homeroom teacher in an envelope with their name on it.
 Your child will come home with a receipt as proof of payment.